-Both the employers of healthcare professionals and the healthcare student population of our member institutions are our final beneficiaries.
-All the work we influence and deliver as part of our charitable objects lead to better outcomes for the students, our current and future professionals and their employers that form our healthcare and healthcare research workforce.
-We engage with employers of all healthcare staff proactively as part of our policy work and we will commit in this strategy to increase our involvement with the social care sector.
-While we commit to continuing the Student Leadership Project following overwhelming feedback from our members, we will encourage and support our members to embrace student leadership within their faculties.
-We will also create a mechanism within the Council to engage students with policy development.
+Both the employers of academic staff delivering research and education for healthcare professions and the healthcare students at our member institutions are final beneficiaries of the Council's work.
+All the work the Council supports, influences and delivers as part of its charitable objects leads to better outcomes for the students, current and future professionals and their employers that form the healthcare and healthcare research workforce.
+The Council engages with employers of academic staff delivering research and education for healthcare professions proactively as part of its policy work and the Council will commit to increasing its involvement with the social care sector.
+While the Council commits to continuing the Student Leadership Project following overwhelming feedback from its members, it will also encourage and support its members to embrace student leadership within their faculties.
+The Council seeks to engage students with policy development through participation in stakeholder meetings where possible, and will work to develop further mechanisms to bring the student voice into its policy work more strongly in future.
+More widely, the Councils work underpins the sustainability of healthcare education, and therefore healthcare itself in the United Kingdom, benefiting the NHS, patients, communities and country at large.